ceprio/flask-sspi/README.rst

 Impersonate                Context class to impersonate the connecting user: The user's
                            credentials will be used to execute the route function.
 Use this to access a database under the user's name per example.
+                           !Important: I could not get this to work with an external database as it requires a thrusted connection between the web server and the
+                           SQL database (which I don't have).
+It should work with a database located on the same computer.
 @requires_authentication   Same as login_required but the ``user`` parameter needs to be
                            specified in the arguments of the route function. **user** will contain the name of the logger user.
 Kept for backward compatibility.